Auburn and Pat Dye is a Real College Football Story

-Dye’s politicking—and the complete backing of his university against a suddenly weakened citadel in Tuscaloosa—had worked.
+Dye’s politicking—and the backing of his university against a suddenly weakened citadel in Tuscaloosa—had worked.
 The Iron Bowl was taken from Birmingham and switched to a home-and-home between the schools.
-The first true home game in forty-one seasons was scheduled for 1989 in Auburn, that fateful year the Bear and Dye had targeted on the horizon seven years earlier.
+The first true home game in forty-one seasons was scheduled for 1989, in Auburn, that fateful year Bear and Dye spotted on the horizon seven years earlier.

-To the surprise of no one, Alabama would continue to play their home-end of the series at the larger-capacity Legion Field all the way up until the year 2000, when they began expanding and upgrading their on-campus home.
-The Tide continuing to play in Birmingham for another decade confirmed beyond any doubt that they had considered Legion Field a home venue all along.
+To the surprise of no one Alabama would continue to play their home-end of the series at the larger-capacity Legion Field all the way up until the year 2000, when they began expanding and upgrading their on-campus home.
+The Tide staying in Birmingham another decade confirmed beyond doubt they had considered Legion Field a home venue all along.

-That December 2nd, 1989 game at Jordan-Hare Stadium in Auburn was a different beast, a football Saturday never before seen or even approached since.
+That December 2nd, 1989 meeting at Jordan-Hare Stadium was a different beast, a football Saturday on the plains never before seen or even approached since.
 The yoke of oppression had been lifted, said one historian, barely half joking.
-The Auburn collective would reach a level of emotional intensity and catharsis beyond what any outside observer would have believed possible.
-It was like the Berlin Wall had come down in the eastern bloc of Alabama.
-The intensity and electricity circulating through the giant crowds on campus, which had assembled and marched in toward the stadium from miles away, cannot be overstated.
+The Auburn crowd reached a pitch of emotional intensity and catharsis beyond what any outside observer would have believed possible.
+It was like the Berlin Wall came down for the eastern bloc of Alabama.
+The intensity and electricity circulating through those giant crowds, which had assembled miles away and marched toward the stadium along all the local roads, was pulsating.

-The crowds outside the ballpark and amongst the tailgates became astonishingly thick, so dense the Alabama team bus was delayed working through the masses toward the stadium.
-All of those faces, those tailgates, all that navy-blue and orange, all the songs and chants and beating drums, and all of it hostile to the visiting Tide.
-Alabama players were forced to sit and absorb the scene, and what they got was nothing like the warm, comfortable welcome they were accustomed to outside Legion Field.
+The teeming throngs outside the ballpark and around the tailgates became dense beyond belief, so tightly packed the Alabama busses were delayed trying to maneuver through them.
+All of those charged faces, all the navy-blue and orange, all the songs and chants and beating drums, and all of it hostile.
+Alabama players were forced to sit and absorb the scene, staring out through the windows at rollicking sea, and it was nothing like the warm, comfortable welcome they had at Legion Field.

-But the Auburn players had been stunned, too.
-Like many college teams the Tigers walk through a cheering contingent of fans and tailgaters, including parents and relatives, on their way into the stadium.
-Normally it is leisurely, with players three, four, five abreast and plenty of room for all to shake hands and hug their family before entering the arena.
+But the Auburn players were stunned, too.
+Like many college teams they leave the bus through an assembly of fans and tailgaters, including parents and relatives, on their way into the stadium.
+Normally it is a relaxed walk, with players three and four abreast, and plenty of room for all to shake hands and hug their family before entering the arena.

-On that Saturday the team could not even clear enough space to marshal up outside the busses and begin their entrance.
-They were forced out of the bus single file, one-by-one, squeezing through a path held open for them by security with thundering shouts, aggressive arm-bars and threats, as exuberant, ebullient, radicalized fans slapped their backs and bellowed encouragement.
-The team slowly marched its way through the crowd and into the stadium.
+On that Saturday the team couldn't get space to marshal together outside the busses and begin their entrance.
+They were forced out the door single file, one-by-one, squeezing through a path held open by security as exuberant, maniacal fans slapped their backs and bellowed.
+The team slowly worked its way through the crowd and down into the stadium.

-The Crimson Tide, coached by Bill Curry, had arrived with their best team since Bryant had passed away in the winter of 1982.
-The Tide was undefeated, 10-0, and ranked second nationally, with an opportunity for both an SEC title and a national championship at stake.
-It felt, for a time, like the old days, and had the game been in Birmingham it may have been so.
+The Crimson Tide, coached by former Georgia Tech player Bill Curry, had arrived with their best team since Bryant passed in the winter of eighty-two.
+Alabama was undefeated, 10-0, and ranked second nationally, with an opportunity for both an SEC title and a national championship at stake.
+It felt, for a minute, like the old days, and had the game been in Birmingham it may have been so.

-Auburn was an impressive 8-2, ranked eleventh nationally, and had a shot at both a share of their third consecutive SEC championship and, maybe even more importantly, a fourth straight Iron Bowl win over Alabama.
-The crowd inside Jordan-Hare stadium was pulsating, making a deep steady roar that cascaded down over the field the entire afternoon and into the gloaming finish.
+Auburn was an impressive 8-2, ranked eleventh nationally, and had a shot at both a share of their third consecutive SEC championship and, maybe more importantly, a fourth straight Iron Bowl win.
+The crowd inside Jordan-Hare was like a rolling storm, pushing out a constant, steady roar that cascaded down over the field the entire afternoon and into the gloaming finish.

-Alabama, apparently feeling desperate early in the game—affected by the intensity of the moment and wanting to dominate it—tried a fake field goal instead of near-certain points and a lead.
-The trickery failed when the Tigers stuffed the attempt and the crowd thundered an earth-shaking approval.
-From that moment on everything seemed to break Auburn’s way.
-The Tigers did not trail once during the game and won it decisively, 30-20.
-They had clinched a share of the conference crown, snatching away the Crimson Tide’s outright title, and they had spoiled Alabama’s shot at another national championship.
+Alabama, apparently sensing trouble—affected by the intensity of the game and feeling they had to punch a hole in it—attempted a fake field goal instead of near-certain points and an early lead.
+The Tigers stuffed the attempt before it started and the crowd thundered an earth-shaking approval.
+From that moment everything seemed to break Auburn’s way.
+The Tigers did not trail during the game and won it decisively, 30-20.
+They had clinched a share of the conference crown, snatching away the Crimson Tide’s outright title, and spoiled Alabama’s shot at another national championship.

-It was a perfect moment in the history of one college football program, and a painful blight on the other, which is what makes college rivalries seethe and boil over the course of a year before they can be renewed.
-After the game an emotional Dye broke down for a moment in the locker room.
+It was a perfect moment in the history of one college football program, and a painful blight on the other, which causes rivalries to seethe and boil over the course of a year before they are renewed.
+After the game an emotional Dye broke down in the locker room.
 The deep-feelings, built up over decades and released in a single cathartic afternoon, had got to him.
-There was too much to try to say, so he told his players he had watched them grow into men that day.
+There was too much to try to say, so he told his players he had watched them grow into men.